-Eureka College complies with The Campus Sex Crimes Prevention Act (CSCPA) and the Illinois Sex Offender Registration Acts, which are Federal and State Laws which requires all sex offenders employed by or attending and institution of higher education to register directly with the appropriate local law enforcement.
-In compliance with these Acts, any student, faculty, or staff member attending or employed by Eureka College and who is required to register as a sex offender in any state must register, in person, as sex offender with the Woodford County Sheriff's Department within three days of the beginning of classes or employment at Eureka College.
+Eureka College complies with The Campus Sex Crimes Prevention Act (CSCPA) and the Illinois Sex Offender Registration Acts, which are Federal and State Laws which requires all sex offenders employed by, or attending an institution of higher education, to register directly with the appropriate local law enforcement.
+In compliance with these Acts, any student, faculty, or staff member attending, or employed by, Eureka College and who is required to register as a sex offender in any state must register, in person, as a sex offender with the Woodford County Sheriff's Department within three days of the beginning of classes or employment at Eureka College.

-An individual committing such offense after being enrolled in classes or commencing employment with Eureka College must register, in person, at Woodford County Sheriff's Department, within three days of his or her conviction.
+An individual committing such offense after being enrolled in classes, or commencing employment with Eureka College, must register in person at Woodford County Sheriff's Department, within three days of his or her conviction.
 An individual must notify the Woodford County Sheriff's Department, in person, of any and all changes of employment or enrollment status within three days of such change.
 Additionally, registration must be renewed each year until the individual's registration requirement is complete.
-Failure to register by any student or employee who is required to do so may result in consequences pursuant to the Student Handbook, progressive discipline guidelines, or other Eureka College policies as applicable.
+Failure to register by any student or employee who is required to do so may result in consequences pursuant to the Student or Employee Handbook, progressive discipline guidelines, or other Eureka College policies as applicable.
 Individuals registering with the Woodford County Sheriff's Department are required to pay a yearly registration \$100.00 fee.
-State registry of sex offender information may be accessed at the following link: htt://isp.state.il.us./sor.
+State registry of sex offender information may be accessed at the following link: https://isp.illinois.gov./Sor.